utkusrgt/utkusrgt/README.md

 - 👋 Hi, I’m an open-minded translator who wants to have a career in software engineering.
-I am trying to learn and understand the world of different coding languages. ü
+I am trying to learn and understand the world of different coding languages.
 - 👀 I’m interested in all kinf of technology.
 - 🌱 I’m currently learning JavaScript.
 - 📫 You can reach me from this platforms;